 Miles Spencer also signed a personal guarantee for payment of all amounts due under the Note.

 The accountant of the Trust issued a written opinion in July 2017 that the Trust had sufficient assets to satisfy its obligations under the Note.

 Neither the Spencer Family Trust, nor Miles Spencer as guarantor have made any payments under the Note.
 The Note remains unpaid as of this date.

 A copy of the Note, the personal guarantee and the accountant´s opinion can be seen here.

 Miles Spencer (www.milesspencer.com) is an American angel investor, media entrepreneur and explorer.
 He is best known for his role as co-host and co-creator of MoneyHunt, a reality-based show where entrepreneurs pitch their ideas to a panel of experts.
 Miles Spencer is the Trustee of the Spencer Family Trust.
 The Spencer Family Trust owns investments made by Mr. Spencer through Vaux les Ventures (www.vauxlesventures.com) which included investments in Operative Media and Aptaris.

 The Trust has not made any payment under the Note.
-The Trust received monies in 2018 which were supposed to be forwarded to the owner in accordance with paragraph 2 of the Note.
-These monies were not forwarded and are unaccounted for at this stage.
+The Trust received monies which were supposed to be forwarded to the holder of the note in accordance with paragraph 2 of the Note.
+The monies were not forwarded and are unaccounted for at this stage.

 Mr. Spencer has not made any payment under his personal guarantee.